 Starting off with the NFC Championship Lines, they are going to feature the top powerhouses out there, with some teams used to being among the favorites to compete for a trip to the Super Bowl.
 In 2020, we saw Jimmy Garoppolo and the San Francisco 49ers take down the Green Bay Packers in a convincing victory.

 Check out below the latest odds from US major sportsbooks to win the NFC.
 The odds were last updated on March 23, 2021:

 NFC Championship Spread

-As soon as both the Wild Card Round and the Divisional Round concludes, two teams will separate themselves at the top and play in the title game.
+As soon as both the Wild Card Round and the Divisional Round conclude, two teams will separate themselves at the top and play in the title game.
 That's when the NFC Championship Spread will be made available, with countless odds also being presented for the two franchises.

 You might see a spread of -5 and +5 in this case, with the NFC over-under set at 53 points.
 For the sake of discussion, we'll say Aaron Rodgers and the Green Bay Packers are going to play in the NFC Championship Game vs. Seattle.
 If the Seahawks are the favorites at -5 and you bet on them to cover the spread, that means they'll have to win by at least six points for you to cover.

 A five-point win is a push, and anything else means you lose.
 In terms of the NFC over-under, assuming the Packers and Seahawks combine to score more than 53 points surely isn't out of the question.
 In fact, that number will be among the most enticing from the NFC Championship betting line.

 Both Russell Wilson and Rodgers are two of the best quarterbacks in the league, while Packers wide receiver Davante Adams has solidified himself as an elite wide receiver.
 Whenever he and Rodgers are on the same page, they're sure to create some magic out there.

 Aaron Rodgers cooked the Vikings

 • 32/44, 364 yards, 4 TD, 0 INT